-The advantage of having regions is that once you have defined them, you can view, action and report against your quotes, jobs, assets etc. by any of those regions, in addition to improved jobs assignments which allows you to assign people to jobs that fit within their associated work regions.
+The advantage of having regions is that once you have defined them, you can view, action and report against your quotes, jobs, assets etc. by any of those regions.
+Additionally, you will experience improved jobs assignments when assigning people to the jobs that are within within their work regions.

 Creating a region